dneprojects/habitron/developer_doc.md

   `_area_name` keeps that fallback: with the update call gone it can only ever affect devices at first creation.

+### Changed
+- **`_async_dispatch_sc_command_for_device` takes the identifiers, not the `DeviceEntry`.** CI broke on this without any change to the function: newer Home Assistant versions added `ChildDeviceEntry`, so `dev_reg.async_get()` now returns `DeviceEntry | ChildDeviceEntry | None` and mypy rejected the narrower parameter. `requirements_test.txt` pins `pytest-homeassistant-custom-component>=0.13` unpinned, so CI picks that up while the local core checkout (2026.6.0) has no `ChildDeviceEntry` and stays green -- the failure is only reproducible in CI.
+The function only ever read `device.identifiers`, so it now takes those directly and no longer names a type whose spelling moves upstream.

 ### Tests
 - `test_setup_suggests_module_area_on_first_creation` asserts a new module device lands in its bus area, and `test_reload_keeps_user_area_when_router_area_list_is_lost`